 An EHT STA that transmits an EHT PPDU to a receiving STA shall use an <EHT-MCS, NSS> tuple that is supported by the receiving STA as indicated by the Supported EHT-MCS And NSS Set field in the EHT Capabilities element that the receiving STA transmits.
 If the Supported EHT-MCS and NSS set of the receiving STA or STAs is not known, the transmitting STA shall transmit using a <EHT-MCS, NSS> tuple in the basic EHT-MCS and NSS set if the basic EHT-MCS and NSS set is not empty, otherwise the transmitting STA shall transmit using a <EHT-MCS, NSS> tuple in the mandatory EHT-MCS and NSS set.
-An EHT STA is subject to all of the rules for HT STAs and VHT STAs that apply to its operating band (see 10.27 (Protection mechanisms)) and HE STAs that apply to operating band (see 26.2.4 (Updating two NAVs)).
+An EHT STA is subject to all of the rules for HT STAs and VHT STAs that apply to its operating band (see 10.27 (Protection mechanisms)).